 Because many of the young people participating have experienced significant trauma and setbacks in their lives, many of them identified as having low-confidence and resilience levels.
 Thus, JA spent the first part of the day focused on soft skills, an essential component to be successful in life, at school, and at work!
 The morning focused on fostering personal development such as work ethic, decision-making, effective communication, self-awareness, confidence and team work.
 This personal development work set a firm foundation for learning about entrepreneurship and launching a small business.

 JA encouraged participants to use innovative thinking to learn business skills that support positive development.
 The group formed a "Company" that will launch a business enterprise with the potential of job creation and sustaining their needs.
 They elected Company officers, including a President, Director of Marketing, Finance, Human Resources and Production.
-In fact, Kuda Vana's own Blessing and Lovemore were chosen as President and Director of Marketing respectively!
+In fact, Kuda Vana's own Beauty and Lwazi were chosen as President and Director of Marketing respectively!

 The young people had to identify a need in their community and come up with a product or service to meet that need.
 As part of their business plan, they were also encouraged to use a part of their profits to benefit their community and assist other disadvantaged or vulnerable people.
 Learning to give back is an essential component to success.